mrprestegaard/Deep-Learning-Projects/README.md

 The trained model effectively generates images that closely resemble Monet's painting style when applied to new landscape photographs.

+---

+## Histopathologic Cancer Detection with CNN

+The `histopathologic-cancer-detection.ipynb` notebook explores the application of deep learning in medical image analysis for cancer detection.

+### Project Overview

+This project leverages a Convolutional Neural Network (CNN) to classify pathology images into two categories: presence or absence of tumor tissue.

+### Dataset

+The dataset consists of:
+- **Training Images**: Labeled pathology image patches provided in a train folder.
+- **Test Images**: Unlabeled pathology image patches for prediction.

+Images are preprocessed to a uniform size of 50x50 pixels and normalized for model training.

+### Model Architecture

+The CNN architecture includes:
+- **Convolutional Layers**: Extract spatial features from images.
+- **MaxPooling Layers**: Reduce feature map dimensions.
+- **Dense Layers with Dropout**: Improve generalization and prevent overfitting.

+The model is trained using the binary cross-entropy loss function, with early stopping and learning rate scheduling for optimization.

+### Training

+A subset of 100,000 training samples was used to manage memory constraints.
+The model achieved a public leaderboard score of **0.8961**, placing it at **825th**.

+### Results

+- **Training Accuracy**: ~85.5%
+- **Validation Accuracy**: ~82.5%
+- **Leaderboard Score**: 0.8961

+This project demonstrates the effectiveness of CNNs for medical image classification tasks and highlights the importance of preprocessing, regularization, and resource optimization.

+---

 ## Additional Projects

 This repository also includes other deep learning projects exploring various architectures and applications.